 - 52% of respondents said their organizations are at a disadvantage in responding to vulnerabilities because they use manual processes.

-Patch management systems ensure security and compliance with regulatory requirements, improve user productivity, and ensure business continuity.
-Patches are often created after a vulnerability is found either by security researchers or when customers have experienced a data breach.
-This ensures other businesses’ data, applications, and systems remain safe.
+Security.
+Timely patch management safeguards your clients’ data, applications, and systems.
 Critical patches must be applied as soon as possible to avoid data theft and severe brand damage that often follows a security breach.

-Patch management plays a significant role in compliance, minimizing potential data leaks and adding to your data protection.
+Compliance with regulatory requirements.
+Timely patch management minimizes data leaks and adds to your clients’ data protection.
 This is especially important for government institutions, healthcare organizations, and organizations in the financial sectors who can face huge losses – due to the compliance penalties alone – following a data leak resulting from an unpatched vulnerability.

-If a machine is hacked and rendered useless because of an unpatched vulnerability or after a bad patch is applied, one or more users can be impacted.
-This negatively impacts both business continuity and user productivity.
+Continued user productivity.
+If a machine is hacked and rendered useless because of an unpatched vulnerability or after a bad patch is applied, the client’s users can be impacted.

 A good patch management solution addresses all these challenges.

-Acronis Cyber Protect: Vulnerability assessment and patch management capabilities
+Acronis Cyber Protect Cloud: Vulnerability assessment and patch management capabilities

 As a cyber protection company, Acronis covers all aspects of cybersecurity to provide seamless business continuity for its partners and customers.
 Vulnerability assessment and patch management capabilities are important parts of Acronis’ cyber protection proposition, which centralizes your security posture in one management console and one agent, eliminating typical security management complexity.